oscar-dif/project1/readme.md

 # Experiences:

 Oscar - To work in a team and collaborate to achieve something together is probably the biggest experience I gained during the project.
-Continous follow up and careful disposal of time was key to finish the project in time.
+Continous follow up and careful disposal of time were keys to finish the project in time.

 --------------------------------------------------------------------------------------------------------------------------------------------
 from sqlalchemy import create_engine